 The compensation committee approves a peer group of companies as a reference group to provide a broad perspective on competitive pay levels and practices.
 The peers are reviewed on an annual basis in light of the fast-moving changes at Denali and our industry.
-In September 2022, we undertook this review with the assistance and recommendations of Alpine, the compensation committee's compensation consultant.
+In August 2023, we undertook this review for use in making 2024 compensation decisions, with the assistance and recommendations of Alpine, the compensation committee's compensation consultant.
 The compensation committee used the following criteria in determining the appropriate peers:

-- Industry Sector and Stage Publicly traded pre-commercial biopharmaceutical companies with a focus on companies with programs in Phase 1 or 2 of clinical development, while also incorporating more mature, commercially oriented biopharma companies. - Market Capitalization Range of \$3.0 billion to \$15.0 billion - Location Biotechnology hub markets (San Francisco Bay Area, San Diego, Boston, etc.) - Headcount Companies with above 100 employees
+- Industry Sector and Stage US-based, publicly traded late stage, pre-commercial stage biopharmaceutical companies and early commercial companies, where applicable, with a focus on companies with similar therapeutic focus to Denali - Market Capitalization Range of \$1.5 billion to \$12.0 billion - Location Biotechnology hub markets (San Francisco Bay Area, San Diego, Boston, etc.) - Headcount Companies with above 200 employees